 Go bird spotting at Lake Tjörnin

-Right in the heart of Reykjavík, Lake Tjörnin or the pond as it’s known locally, has more than 40 species of visiting birds including geese, swans and Arctic Terns.
+Right in the heart of Reykjavík, Lake Tjörnin or the pond as it’s known locally has more than 40 species of visiting birds including geese, swans and Arctic Terns.
 During the summer, it’s popular with families feeding the ducks, while there are pretty sculptures that line the shore.
 We were amazed to see people actually skating on the frozen lake!

-Visit the Zoo and Family Park
+Visit Reykjavik Zoo and Family Park

+You can’t visit Iceland with kids and not visit the zoo!
 Based in Laugardalur and next to the Botanical Gardens, the family park and zoo has enclosures filled with reindeer, farm animals, seals and arctic foxes, and there are several cold water tanks filled with fish.
 There is also a mini racetrack, child-sized bulldozers, a giant trampoline, boats and fairground rides.
 Open all year round, we escaped the bitter cold for a hot drink in the Coffee House.